TERMS of SERVICES AGREEMENT

 WHEREAS, The Practice wishes to acquire access to certain technology and services (collectively the “Services,” as further described herein) to allow the physicians of The Practice and their patients to more effectively monitor patients’ care, while allowing The Practice to be reimbursed for the time spent monitoring patients’ data by means of the Services.

-WHEREAS, Health Monitor (HM) has agreed to provide the Services to The Practice, all on the terms and conditions set forth herein.
+WHEREAS, RPM Healthcare (RPM) has agreed to provide the Services to The Practice, all on the terms and conditions set forth herein.

 NOW, THEREFORE, in consideration of the mutual covenants and representations set forth in this Agreement, the parties hereby agree as follows: